Enjoy a timeless academic experience in Italy’s “Eternal City.”

 - A fully wired computer lab with printers for your use

-- Double and triple rooms
+- Double, triple, and quadruple rooms

 - High-speed wireless internet